TimCodes/TradeWithAI-/packages/server/src/modules/trading/STORY_1.4_COMPLETE.md

 ## 📋 Overview

-Story 1.4 focused on fully integrating the Trading Module into the Alpha Arena application with proper configuration, validation, error handling, logging, and health checks.
+Story 1.4 focused on fully integrating the Trading Module into the TradeWithAI application with proper configuration, validation, error handling, logging, and health checks.

 ---